Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 ```
 git clone https://github.com/<your-username>/Thesis-project-price-premiums.git
 ```
-- In your local repository navigate to the base level of this
+- In your local repository navigate to the base level of this repository
 ```
 cd <yourpath/Thesis-project-price-premiums>
 ```